Graham Gore: The Victory Point Note

 In 1859, Hobson found the second note deposited by Gore and his team in the cairn a few miles southwest at Gore Point using the same Admiralty form and containing an almost identical duplicate of the first message from 1847.
 This document did not contain the second message added by Fitzjames and Crozier in 1848 found on the Victory Point Note after the abandonment of the ships and subsequent recovery of the document from the Victory Point cairn.

 From the handwriting, it is assumed that all the messages were written by Commander James Fitzjames.
 As he did not take part in the landing party which deposited the notes originally in 1847, it is inferred that both documents were originally filled out by Fitzjames on board the ships with Gore and Des Voeux adding their signatures as members of the landing party.
 This is further supported by the fact that both documents contain the same factual errors – namely the wrong date of the wintering on Beechey Island.

 As stated earlier, in 1834 Sarah and John Gore, together with their three daughters, Ann, Eliza and Charlotte and their youngest son, Edward, moved to Australia, where they firstly lived at Parramatta near Sydney.
 Later the family bought 1,165 acres of land near Lake Bathurst in New South Wales, where they lived in a house they named 'Gilmour', after Sarah's family.

 On their deaths Sarah and Admiral John Gore were buried in St Saviour’s Cemetery in Goulburn.
-Their gravestone is inscribed with the only known memorial anywhere to their son.
 The inscription reads: